Offering new channels of revenue & a valuable way to connect with your ultimate customer

 - Be generous with information and resource sharing.

 - Allow time for networking and socializing.
 Erin and Mary Jo invited students to stay for a potluck dinner following the workshop.
 "Those who stayed continued conversations, watched the sunsets on our farms, and relaxed in the beautiful evenings," Erin says.

-Toronto flower farmer Sarah Nixon of My Luscious Backyard has an entirely urban operation, meaning she doesn't have a growing facility large enough to host workshops in her backyard or on her satellite grounds, which are residential gardens throughout her neighborhood.
+Toronto flower farmer Sarah Nixon of My Luscious Backyard has an entirely urban operation, meaning she doesn't have a facility, per se, that is large enough to host workshops in her backyard or on her satellite grounds, which are residential gardens throughout her neighborhood.

 "Since I don't have an appropriate space at my place, this works well for me.
 It's accessible to students because it's on the subway line, and the café has great coffee."